A Search for the First Basketball Card

 Larger than a postcard and measuring at 4 1/2″ x 6″ tall, some collectors may not consider these cards at all, either.
 The rectangular shape would no doubt elicit fewer arguments on that front than the Enameline paper doll.
 Nevertheless, purists who want their cards a bit smaller might declare these simply too large to be actual cards.
 And as stated, these are not members of an actual team.
 The Tetlow series really isn’t much different than trade cards depicting unidentifiable children playing baseball in a backyard, for that matter, since they aren’t actual players on a real team.
 That doesn’t necessarily mean they can’t be basketball cards, of course.
 But given that information, it is a little harder to take them as seriously since they do not depict an actual team and are a bit oversized by nature.

 It isn’t the trade card nature that disqualifies this card for some, either.
 After all, the 1860s Peck & Snyder trade card is usually viewed as the first baseball card.
 That card, however, is also considerably smaller at 3 1/2″ x 4 1/2″, measuring less than a traditional postcard.
+More importantly, it featured a real team.
 Advertising the company’s sporting goods store, it was very much an advertising card and for most, qualifies as a baseball card.
 The Tetlow card, on the other hand, is more of an artistic photograph with a blank back and no such advertisement or brand associating it with anything.
 All in all, given that as well as its larger size, this looks much more like a picture and much less like a basketball card.

 1909-10 T51 Murad Williams College